Here are some resources to help you get started with Deduce.

 file.

-Suppose you have the following program. (defined in a file hello.pf
+Suppose you have written thew following program in a file named hello.pf

 This program defines a new union type called Greeting